SumoLogic/sumologic-documentation/docs/dashboards/panels/table-charts.md

 ## URL Links in table chart panels

-If your query looks for URLs, when you create a table chart panel, the URLs displayed in the table will be displayed as working links.
+When you create a table chart panel, and if your query looks for URLs then use [tourl](/docs/search/search-query-language/search-operators/tourl/) operator to display the URL in the table as working links.

 For example, if you used this query to search for hits to the Sumo Logic Help system: